HOME

 Scott 116-120

-The stamps show the main building of the Jesuit-founded and run school, the Ponape Agricultural and Trade School, Fr.
-Hugh Costigan and students at P.A.T.S., Fr.
-Hugh Costigan, SJ, founder of P.A.T.S., Fr.
-Hugh Costigan with Ispahu Sam Handley, and a New York City Police Department badge, a symbol of the generous support the New York police gave to Fr.
-Costigan and to P.A.T.S..
-We have already seen somewhat of Ponape Agricultural and Trade School when treating its founder Fr.
-Costigan.
+The stamps show the main building of this school founded and run by the Jesuits, the Ponape Agricultural and Trade School, Fr.
+Hugh Costigan, SJ, founder of P.A.T.S. with students, Fr.
+Costigan, Fr.
+Costigan with Ispahu Sam Handley, and a New York City Police Department badge, a symbol of the generous support the New York police gave to Fr.
+Costigan and to P.A.T.S.

 NEXT